WICG/turtledove/PA_private_model_training.md

 ## Payload format

-The POST request payload will be encoded using the [CBOR](https://cbor.io/) with the following format:
+The POST request payload will be encoded using [CBOR](https://cbor.io/) with the following format:

 ```javascript
 {